 Whereas cataract surgery and RLE are the same in terms of the actual surgery, the reasons for having surgery, the preoperative evaluation and the objectives are quite different.

-Refractive cataract surgery is a combination of the two: cataract surgery as above, but with a particular emphasis on reducing spectacle dependence postoperatively by addressing astigmatism and presbyopia.
+Refractive cataract surgery is a combination of the two: cataract surgery as above, but with a particular emphasis on reducing spectacle dependence postoperatively by addressing astigmatism and the need for reading glasses (presbyopia).
+This is achieved either via monovision or multifocal lens implants.
 As with RLE, additional measurements and more complex calculations are performed to identify the artificial lens that will be best suited to the precise shape of your eye, and offer you an enhanced level of spectacle freedom after surgery.
 Generally, refractive cataract surgery is not available on the NHS, although toric lenses may be funded occasionally and some surgeons including myself offer monovision in selected cases who are deemed to be good candidates for this approach.

 The vast majority of patients have no problems during or after cataract or lens replacement surgery and are delighted with the outcome.
 However, the surgery involves operating inside the eye, a small and delicate structure, and therefore there are some risks you must be aware of.

 The risk of a serious, sight-threatening complication that could cause complete loss of vision is usually quoted as 1 in 1,000

 In the very rare cases that this happens, the cause is usually an infection inside the eye or severe bleeding.

 There is a 1 in 100 risk of less serious but still problematic issues arising that may require further surgery, further treatment, or cause a delayed or incomplete visual recovery